hotdoy/grav-theme-hotdoy/README.md

 You can now create a page using the Notifications blueprint to add global or targeted notifications.
 Slug MUST be "notifications".
 (Make sure you set ```routable``` and ```visible``` to ```False``` in the Advanced tab).

 ## What's next ?
-Go trough the existing stuff, fix bugs, add features here and there and MAYBE start documenting stuff.
-Once I'm pleased with the state of existing templates, I'll probably start working on the blog ones.
+Go trough the existing stuff, fix bugs, add features here and there and MAYBE start documenting.
+Once I'm pleased with the state of existing templates, I'll probably start working on blog.
+The Grid and Grid items are a mess, classes a setted in the blueprint making the whole thing really fragile so I'll start refactoring.
-Oh yeah and the Video modular will loose it's content fields.
-I'm bringing this one back to basic.
-That means uploading a video, and playing it.

 ## Need a ✋ ?